jroehl/google-sheet-cli/docs/spreadsheet.md

 ```
 USAGE
-  $ google-sheet spreadsheet:get
+  $ google-sheet spreadsheet:get -s <value> [-h] [-r] [-c <value>] [-p <value>]

-OPTIONS
+FLAGS
-  -h, --help                         show CLI help
+  -h, --help                   Show CLI help.
   -r, --rawOutput              Get the raw output as a JSON string
-  -s, --spreadsheetId=spreadsheetId  (required) ID of the spreadsheet to use
+  -s, --spreadsheetId=<value>  (required) ID of the spreadsheet to use

-EXAMPLE
+AUTHENTICATION FLAGS
+  -c, --clientEmail=<value>  The client email to use for authentication.
+Uses the GSHEET_CLIENT_EMAIL env variable if
+                             not provided.
+  -p, --privateKey=<value>   The private key to use for authentication.
+Uses the GSHEET_PRIVATE_KEY env variable if not
+                             provided.

+DESCRIPTION
+  Get info for a specific spreadsheet

+EXAMPLES
   $ gsheet spreadsheet:get --spreadsheetId=<spreadsheetId>
   Fetched "<spreadsheetTitle>" (<id>) > https://docs.google.com/spreadsheets/d/<id>/edit
 ```